sirasagi62/minirag/README.md

   );

-  // On macOS with Bun (requires custom SQLite dylib) const bunsqlite = new BunSQLiteAdapter(":memory:", "/opt/homebrew/lib/libsqlite3.dylib");
+  // On macOS with Bun (requires custom SQLite dylib)
+  // const bunsqlite = new BunSQLiteAdapter(":memory:", "/opt/homebrew/lib/libsqlite3.dylib");
   // On other platforms with Bun
   // const bunsqlite = new BunSQLiteAdapter(":memory:");
+  // With PGLite (PostgreSQL with pgvector) const dbAdapter = new PGLiteAdapter(":memory:");

-  // Create RAG database instance const rag = new VeqliteDB(embeddingModel, bunsqlite, {
+  // Create RAG database instance const rag = await VeqliteDB.init(embeddingModel, bunsqlite, {
     embeddingDim: 384
   });